zephyrproject-rtos/zephyr/doc/documentation/rest_cross.rst

 .. caution::
-   References to in-code documentation only work if the element has been documented in the code following the :ref:`In-Code Documentation Guidelines`.
+   References to in-code documentation only work if the element has been documented in the code following the :ref:`code_documentation_guidelines`.

 External References
 ===================